 Can Alexa play YouTube on an Echo Show?

-Yes, Alexa can play YouTube, but not natively.
+Yes, Alexa displays can play YouTube, but not natively.
 While Echo Shows come preloaded with apps for services like Netflix, Hulu, and Prime Video, YouTube is a conspicuous omission.
-The workaround involves using one of the Show’s two included web browsers: Mozilla Firefox or Amazon Silk.
+The workaround involves using Amazon’s Silk web browser.

-While you can say “Alexa, open Firefox” or “open Silk,” then manually enter the URL for YouTube, there’s really no need.
-You can just say “Alexa, open YouTube,” and after you choose Firefox or Silk as your default browser, that command will always jump straight to the website.
+While you can say “Alexa, open Silk,” then manually enter the URL for YouTube, there’s really no need.
+You can just say “Alexa, open YouTube,” and you’ll jump straight to the website.

 Even faster is asking “Alexa, play ___ on YouTube,” which should pop up related search results if Alexa understands you correctly.
 Tap a link to open a video.